 Race Day

 This may sound obvious, but it’s extremely important that everyone runs the same course.
 In other words, you don’t want anyone making a wrong turn!
 DO NOT rely on the police car driver leading the way to know the race route.
 Have someone ride with the police officer who is extremely familiar with the course.
 You can also ask a bicyclist to lead the runners.
 Likewise, do not rely on police officers to direct runners along the course.
 They are there to watch for cars, not runners.
-You need to make sure someone could follow the course even if they were out there alone.
+You need to make sure someone can follow the course even if they are out there alone.
 This means signs, cones, liquid chalk, caution tape, and volunteers at every possible place runners might get confused.
 Putting course maps out ahead of time helps, too.

 Some things to bring on race day: safety pins, blank registration forms, change and a cash box, extra bib numbers, pens, trash cans, and a bull horn, air horn, or gun for the start.
 You’ll need cups for the water stations.
 An amplifier and microphone for the awards ceremony is a real bonus.
 Of course, you’ll need the race packets, t-shirts, awards, refreshments, and tables to put them on.